 A backlog is a list of tasks required to support a larger strategic plan.
-For example, a product development context contains a prioritized list of items that the team has agreed to work on next.
+For example, a product development context contains a prioritized list of items.
+The product team agrees to work on these projects next.
 Typical items on a product backlog include user stories, changes to existing functionality, and bug fixes.

-One key component that gives a backlog meaning is that its items are ordered by priority.
+One key component that gives a backlog meaning is the prioritized items.
 Therefore, the items ranked highest on the list represent the team’s most important or urgent items to complete.